Programmeer-Meneer/agStudio/README.md

 > #### Option b: conda
 > Another option is with Conda.
 You can install it by following this doc, and then create a virtual environment as below:
 >
->      $ conda create -n pyautogen python=3.10  # python 3.10 is recommended as it's stable and not too old
+>      $ conda create -n agStudio python=3.10  # python 3.10 is recommended as it's stable and not too old
->      $ conda activate pyautogen
+>      $ conda activate agStudio
 >
 > The following command will deactivate the current conda environment:
 >